 Petitioner filed a hearing request seeking billing privileges based on the application submitted to Palmetto July 27, 2009.
-On April 1, 2010, I issued an Acknowledgment and Pre-Hearing Order (Order) setting procedures for the appeal, and CMS, in accord with my Order, submitted on May 3, 2010 its motion for dismissal or summary affirmance and supporting brief (CMS Br.), and its proposed exhibits 1 through 18, including the declaration of one proposed witness.
-On May 28, 2010, Petitioner submitted her brief, her proposed exhibits designated I through VII, and a proposed witness list.
-Petitioner did not submit any written direct testimony of her proposed witnesses, as required by my Order.
+On April 1, 2010 I issued an Acknowledgment and Pre-Hearing Order (Order) setting procedures for the appeal, and CMS, in accord with my Order, submitted on May 3, 2010 its motion for dismissal or summary affirmance and supporting brief (CMS Br.), and its proposed exhibits 1 through 18, including the declaration of one proposed witness.
+On May 28, 2010, Petitioner submitted his brief, his proposed exhibits designated I through VII, and a proposed witness list.
+Petitioner did not submit any written direct testimony of his proposed witnesses, as required by my Order.

 In its brief, CMS argues that there is no right for a supplier to appeal the effective date of Medicare enrollment and billing privileges, and, alternatively, that the effective date determination here is entitled to summary affirmance in the nature of summary judgment.
 For the reasons discussed below, I deny CMS's motion to dismiss.
 I also deny CMS's motion for summary affirmance, as I find that Petitioner has raised a dispute about a material fact.
-However, I further find that no hearing is necessary to resolve any disputed facts, and I conclude based on the record that Palmetto correctly determined the effective date and that Petitioner is not entitled to the July 30, 3009 effective date she seeks.
-Specifically, CMS offered convincing evidence, which Petitioner did not rebut, that the determination, and the appeal was assigned CRD Docket No. C-10-529.
+However, I further find that no hearing is necessary to resolve any disputed facts, and I conclude based on the record that Palmetto correctly determined the effective date and that Petitioner is not entitled to the July 30, 3009 effective date he seeks.
+Specifically, CMS offered convincing evidence, which Petitioner did not rebut, that the package Palmetto received from ADO on July 30, 2009 did not contain Petitioner's enrollment applications to establish his eligibility to participate in Medicare as a supplier for ADO, and, moreover, that Palmetto received no such applications in July or August 2009, the time period during which an application submitted in July 2009 would have been received.

+3 Palmetto approved the enrollment of the other ADO physician practitioner with retrospective billing privileges beginning September 10, 2009.
+The other ADO practitioner appealed that determination, and the appeal was assigned CRD Docket No. C-10-528.
 CMS moved for dismissal or, in the alternative, summary affirmance in that appeal on grounds identical to those CMS advances here.
 With my consent, CMS submitted a single set of exhibits covering both appeals, and ADO submitted in response a single combined brief and set of exhibits.
 The appeals were not consolidated, however.
-I am this day also issuing a decision in the other appeal, Crawford F. Barnett, M.D., DAB CR2233 (2010).
+I am this day also issuing a decision in the other appeal, Kate E. Paylo, DAB CR2232 (2010).